NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Troubleshooting.md

 To ask questions or suggest new features, [join the discussion](https://github.com/NeuroDesk/neurodesk.github.io/discussions) on github.

+## The clipboard in Firefox is not working correctly
+Copying something to the clipboard inside the virtual desktop and pasting it outside works, but you cannot paste clipboard content into the virtual desktop from the host computer.
+This is a "feature" of firefox and you can disable this "feature":

+- goto about:config and "Accept the Risk and Continue"
+- now search for clipboard and then set the following to "true":
+     - dom.events.asyncClipboard.clipboardItem
+     - dom.events.asyncClipboard.read
+     - dom.events.testing.asyncClipboard

+Then close firefox and restart.
+Then the clipboard should work as one would expect.

 ## docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.
 This is usually a docker-related error, not related to neurodesktop itself.
 To troubleshoot docker, we can try a simpler container first:
 ```